Grand Duchy of Hesse: Internal politics

 In this role, Dalwigk organised a coup d'état against the Landstände in autumn 1850.
 On 7 October 1850, he issued an edict setting aside the existing voting system, removing the sitting Landstände from power, and ordering a return to an electoral law like the one that existed before the March Revolution for "extraordinary" elections to the Landstände.
-These led to the election of the 14th (extraordinary) Landstände, in which pro-government representatives had a majority, and marked the beginning of comprehensive efforts to dismantle the achievements of the Revolution.
+These led to the election of the 14th (extraordinary) Landstände, in which pro-government representatives had a majority, and marked the beginning of comprehensive efforts to dismantle the achievements of the revolution.
 Even after the introduction of limited suffrage in October 1850, the Landstände still had many democratic and liberal members and the crisis regarding the Zollverein in 1852 showed how effective this opposition could still be.
 However, increased pressure on individual representatives (many of whom gave up and emigrated to the United States) and, especially, the new electoral law of 1856 weakened even this opposition.

 Zollverein crisis, 1852

 In external politics, Dalwigk and Louis III supported Austria, the German Confederation, and a pan-German solution to the German Question.

 The first crisis with Prussia arose in 1852 in connection with the Zollverein, the north German customs union dominated by Prussia.
 In 1851, the Prussians terminated the existing customs treaty from the end of 1853.
 Austria then attempted to establish a customs union with the German middle states.
-Dalwigk signed up for this project, against all economic logic, since the Grand Duchy's exports to Austria were only 3% of its exports to Prussia.
+Dalwigk signed up for this project, against all economic logic, since the grand duchy's exports to Austria were only 3% of its exports to Prussia.
 Massive protests followed.
 Even in the Landestände, which was now dominated by pro-Dalwigk conservatives, he found only a minority in favour of this policy.
 On 14 May 1852, the government went so far as to dissolve the city council of Friedberg with armed police.
 All of this did not help Dalwigk at all.
 In the end, Austria and Prussia came to an agreement between themselves on customs and Austria gave up on the idea of a customs union with the German middle states.
 The whole affair created an enduring enemy to Dalwigk, however: the Prussian representative in the Federal Convention, Otto von Bismarck.
-He advised the Prussian government to refuse to grant a new customs treaty to the Grand Duchy, uness Dalwigk resigned.
+He advised the Prussian government to refuse to grant a new customs treaty to the grand duchy, unless Dalwigk resigned.
 However, this advice was not followed.